donPuerto/vue3-primevue-ts-appv1/README.md

-# Vue 3 + TypeScript + Vite Project
+# Vue 3 + TypeScript + Vite Project + Supabase Startup Project

 ## Roadmap/Plans/Experimentation

 - Planning to hook up with supabase
-- Familiarize with the standard pattern in installing Primevue and other utilities
+- Familiarizion using the standard pattern in installing Primevue and other utilities
-- Familiarization on Primevie component and its best practices
+- Familiarization on Primevue component and its best practices
 - Future plans looking forward to create my own little CRM

 ## Plugins Installed